New Horizons in Conservation

 New Horizons in Conservation Conference

 This has been a dream of mine for several years.
-To have a conference that is a conservation and environmental conference, that when I walk in the room I am not counting how many brown and black faces I see.
-I wanted a conference that when you walked in you saw yourself, you saw people of the global majority, you saw people of color…I also wanted to prove the naysayers wrong that keep saying over and over that we can’t
+To have a conference that is a conservation and environmental conference, that when I walk in the room I am not counting how many Brown and Black faces I see.
+I wanted a conference that when you walked in you saw yourself, you saw people of the global majority, you saw people of color…I also wanted to prove the naysayers wrong that keep saying over and over that we can’t.

 I was impressed by the spectrum of people at the conference — from fellows, alumni, professionals, and CEOs.
 I finally see a clear direction of how to progress through my career path from where I am now up through CEO.

-John Ngyuen - Graduate student at Villanova University
+John Ngyuen, Graduate student at Villanova University

 For more information about the New Horizons Conservation Convenings